furkanbk/harbour-space-cs411-devops/PROMPTS.md

 how to make a go build for windows amd64 system?

 check the following binary build for windows versus my original build file ./main, what are the differences?

+Check the stripped build vs original build, explain me the differences, what does strip flags do?